dEhiN/SD-Training-Master/local/canadian-business-college/full-stack-web-application/Module6_MERN_Stack/project/code/README.md

 3. `controllers`: Controller modules were created in this folder to utilise the Mongoose models and act as the route functions.

-4. `routes`: The routing was split up into modules with a separate route file in this folder for each _User_ and _Trip_.
+4. `routes`: The routing was split up into separate route files for _User_ and _Trip_, and are found in this folder.
 To facilitate this routing approach, `Express Router` was used.
 The main server splits the two main API routes and the specific routing modules further split the endpoints.
+Each route module lists the endpoints.
 The two main API routes are:
     - `/api/users` for the _User_ collection
     - `/api/trips` for the _Trip_ collection